How to Select Your First Process Automation Project and Calculate the ROI

 What Are the First Steps?

-The first step on the journey is to understand what can be done today using state-of-the-art automation, and perhaps more specifically, using Intelligent Process Automation.
+The first step on the journey is to understand what can be done today using state-of-the-art automation, and perhaps more specifically, using A.I. enabled process automation.
 Without this prior knowledge, there is no doubt that the decisions made by those responsible for the organization will be null or minimal.
 The correct way to approach your automation project includes a joint decision being made between:

 - The automation provider.